-Neat, clean, brown, black, or navy school-appropriate dress shoes are required for boys and girls in grades 1-8.
-Shoes MUST be completely PLAIN.
+Neat, clean, brown, black, or navy school-appropriate oxford shoes(no sneakers or tennis type shoes) are required for boys and girls in grades 1-8.
+Shoes MUST be a completely SOLID color.
 Shoes should have no stripes, no glitter, no beads, no bows, no sequins, no wheels, and no light up shoes.
 Heels on shoes may not exceed 1 inch in height and must be at least 1.5 inches wide.
 No sneakers (with the exception of Phys.Ed. days), moccasins, clogs, sandals, boots, or faddish styles will be allowed.
 Shoes must come below the ankle bone - e. g.
 Wallabee high tops are not permitted.
 Shoes with laces must be tied and properly laced throughout the school day.
 Flynn & O'Hara carry styles of shoes for boys and girls that satisfy this footwear policy and can be purchased through them.